 When standards converted material is included in a programme, Motion Compensation (sometimes known as Motion Predictive or Motion Vector) standards conversion is required.
 Currently speed change is the preferred method of changing between 24fps (including 23.98) and 25fps standards.
 Due attention must be given to the audio.
 Use of non-linear editing platform hardware or software standards conversion is not permitted for whole programmes but may be used for short inserts at the discretion of the broadcaster.

 6 Technical Requirements - Audio

-SS Media Solutions are currently investigating and consulting on the impact of the EBU Recommendation R128 (more specifically ITU-R BS1770 [3], Loudness normalization and permitted maximum level of audio signals) and will issue an update to his section as soon as possible.
+SuperSport Media Solutions has adopted the EBU Recommendation R128 ITU-R BS1770 [3].
+Loudness normalization and permitted maximum level of audio signals on all content delivered shall comply with this standard.